sanjeevsubedi/pragma-test/README.md

 # Test the project

-- Run `npm run test` in the root folder to run the app.
+- Run `npm run test` in the root folder of the project to test the app.
-- Run `npm run test` in the server folder to run the mock server.
+- Run `npm run test` in the server folder to test the mock server.

 # What are the highlights of your logic/code writing style?